+We will continue to hold HLC to account for their delivery of quality new housing in Tāmaki, ensuring that the redeveloped homes and neighbourhoods enable the broader regeneration objectives of the Crown and our community.
+This year, we will assist HLC to finalise the Tāmaki Programme Business Case, which will set out the long-term forecast delivery of new housing stock in Tāmaki.
 It is important to note that increasing housing supply is not the only thing that will be delivered by neighbourhood redevelopment.
-Neighbourhoods that are well designed and built lead to other outcomes that TRC is acountable for, such as improved social cohesion, increased perceptions of safety, and greater provision and uptake of social and community services.
+Neighbourhoods that are well designed and built lead to other outcomes that TRC is accountable for, such as improved social cohesion, increased perceptions of safety, improved physical and mental health, and greater civic and community participation.

-With this in mind, we will continue to work closely with HLC through the design process to ensure the quality of housing and regeneration neighbourhoods being delivered in Tāmaki is upheld through mechanisms such as the Tāmaki Design Framework, Tāmaki Design Review Panel, and Quality Neighbourhood Framework.
+With this in mind, we will continue to work closely with HLC through the design process to ensure the quality of housing and regeneration neighbourhoods being delivered in Tāmaki is consistent with the urban design approach for Tāmaki that was documented in the Precinct Masterplan.
+The new design guidelines set out in the Precinct Masterplan will be upheld through mechanisms such as the Tāmaki Design Framework, Tāmaki Design Review Panel, and Quality Neighbourhood Framework.
 We will also contribute to the delivery of new housing in Tāmaki by ensuring that we support state housing whānau through the rehousing process in alignment with the housing redevelopment schedule.